Einasleigh, Queensland: History

 The traditional owners Einasleigh and the surrounding area are the Ewamin (or Agwamin) people.

 The name of Einasleigh came from the river, which was named by a surveyor and pastoralists in August 1864.

 A police station was established in 1900 but closed in 1903.
 Questions were raised in 1906 as to why Einasleigh, with two hotels, two stores, and "hundreds of travelling public" annually had no police protection.
 A station was opened again.
 The police station in Baroota Street was closed in August 2005.
 It was in Baroota Street.
 As at September 2024, the police station building is still extant.

 Einasleigh Provisional School opened on 29 October 1901.
 It closed in 1905, but reopened in 1906.
 On 1 January 1909, it became Einasleigh State School.
 It closed in 1955.
 It was at 5–7 First Street.

 In September 1908, housekeeper Nellie Margaret Duffy was murdered at the Carpentaria Downs pastoral station, 30 km south-east of Einasleigh.
 There were two alleged offenders; one was later discharged and, despite confessions, the other was found not guilty.

 Einasleigh Post Office opened by May 1909 (a receiving office had been open from 1900) and closed in 1993.

 In 1930, the local butcher and another man were charged with the murder of two Chinese market gardeners, Jimmy Hop and Wing Chung.
 The defendants were later found not guilty as the evidence was only circumstantial.

+In January 2026, it was reported that the town flooded and residents had to be evacuated due to excessive rainfall in the Copperfield River catchment, resulting in the Kidston Dam to burst its banks.